-I have argued (Pearl [2]) that the Dempster-Shafer (D-C) interval does not represent the degree of insecurity people feel toward the assessment of point probability values.
-My argument was that people's insecurity is often associated with a high degree of sensitivity to unknown contingencies, and that such sensitivity is describable in traditional models of probability theory and, since the D-S interval vanishes whenever we are in possession of a complete probabilistic model, it could not possibly reflect this component of people's insecurity.
+In [Pearl, 1987] I have argued that the Dempster-Shafer (D-S) interval does not represent the degree of insecurity people feel toward the assessment of point probability values.
+My argument was that people's insecurity is often associated with a high degree of sensitivity to unknown contingencies, that such sensitivity is describable in traditional models of probability theory and, since the D-S interval vanishes whenever we are in possession of a complete probabilistic model, it could not possibly reflect this component of people's insecurity.

-Reiterating the example given in my earlier paper (Pearl, [2]), suppose we know that a given coin was produced by a defective machine-that precisely 49% of its output consists of double-headed coins, 49% are double-tailed coins, and the rest are fair.
-This description constitutes a complete probabilistic model that predicts that the outcome of the next toss will be heads with probability 50% and alerts us to the fact that the prediction is extremely susceptible to new information regarding the nature of the coin.
-Most people will hesitate to commit a point estimate of 50% to the next outcome of the coin, as is attested by the natural tendency to lower one's bet, on heads or tails alike, compared with bets wagered on a fair coin.
-Most people would rather wait for some clue or toy with introspective analysis reflecting on the coin type.
-The D-S theory nevertheless assigns the next outcome a belief of 50%, with zero belief interval.
+Reiterating the example given in [Pearl, 1987], suppose we know that a given coin was produced by a defective machine -- precisely 49% of its output consists of double-head coins, 49% are double-tail coins, and the rest are fair.
+This description constitutes a complete probabilistic model which predicts that the outcome of the next toss will be head with probability 50%, and alerts us to the fact that the prediction is extremely susceptible to new information regarding the nature of the coin.
+Most people will hesitate to commit a point estimate of 50% to the next outcome of the coin, as is attested by the natural tendency to lower one's bet, on head or tail alike, compared with bets waged on a fair coin.
+Most people would rather wait for some clue, or toy with introspective analysis reflecting on the coin type.
+The D-S theory, nevertheless, assigns the next outcome a belief of 50%, with zero belief interval.
 Now imagine that we toss the coin twice and observe a tail and a head.
-This immediately implies that the coin is fair, and hence most people would regain confidence to assign the next toss a 50% chance of turning up heads.
-Yet such narrowing of the confidence interval would remain unnoticed in the D-S formalism; the theory will again assign the next outcome a belief of 50% with zero belief interval.
+This immediately implies that the coin is fair and, hence, most people would regain confidence to assign the next toss a 50% chance of turning up head.
+Yet, such narrowing of confidence interval would remain unnoticed in the D-S formalism; the theory will again assign the next outcome a belief of 50% with zero belief interval.